When I first saw my friends playing the bass, I thought it sounded really cool!

 The Squier Bronco Bass has a crazy low price point and yet it still delivers.
 This makes it the best short-scale bass under $500 for budget-conscious guitarists.

 It comes with a very beautiful polyurethane finish in Black and a highly vibrant Torino Red.

-If you’re a simple man you’ll love this one; it is minimalistic, just one special designed single-coil, single volume and tone controls, and there you go, ready to rock!
+If you’re a simple man, you’ll love this one; it is minimalistic, just one specially designed single-coil, single volume and tone controls, and there you go, ready to rock!

 I would also recommend this guitar to anyone who’s always wanted to learn but doesn’t have a thousand dollars for that dream Fender American Standard Jazz Bass.
 For a first-time bass buyer, this is a stellar deal.

 - It won’t hurt in your wallet

 - The two-saddle bridge can be tricky to adjust

 - Some might prefer a more powerful pickup